pwujczyk/ProductivityTools.BackupBitlockerKeys/README.md

 <!--more-->

 It checks all connected drives if any of them is bit-locker protected.
-If this situation occurs it saves recovery password to given location.
+If this situation occurs it saves the recovery password to a given location.

 ```Powershell
 Backup-BitlockerKeys -Destination d:\destination